sarajag/foundry-samples/samples/microsoft/infrastructure-setup-terraform/00-basic/README.md

 ## Deploy the Terraform template

-1. Fill in the required information for the variables listed in the sample-terraform.tfvars file and rename the file to terraform.tfvars.
+1. Fill in the required information for the variables listed in the example.tfvars file and rename the file to terraform.tfvars.

 2. If performing the deployment interactively, log in to Az CLI with a user that has sufficient permissions to deploy the resources.